Sukikui/GraphScore/formulas.md

 # Scoring Formulas

+These scores are a measure of pulmonary embolism severity based on arterial obstruction.

 ## Mastora Score

-The Mastora score is a measure of pulmonary embolism severity based on arterial obstruction.

 ### Algorithm